vikunalabs/analysis/hyperlinks-management-platform/Overview.md

     *   `GET /api/analytics/{linkId}` - Get analytics for a link.
     *   `POST /api/qrcodes` - Generate a QR code.
     *   `GET /api/enterprise/**` - Enterprise API endpoints.
 *   **Token Refresh Handling:** If a token is expired, it returns a `401 Unauthorized` status with a clear header: `WWW-Authenticate: Refresh`.
-This is a signal to the SPA's `API Service` module that it needs to refresh the token.
+This is a signal to the SPA's `API Service` interceptor that it needs to refresh the token.

 #### **4. Data Store & External Services**
 *   **Primary Database (PostgreSQL):** Stores user data (Auth Server), links, QR codes, analytics data (Resource Server).